Spring in Park Lane

-Spring in Park Lane is a 1948 British romantic comedy film produced and directed by Herbert Wilcox and starring Anna Neagle, Michael Wilding and Tom Walls.
-It was part of a series of films partnering Neagle and Wilding.
-It was the top film at the British box office in 1948 and remains the most popular entirely British-made film ever in terms of all-time attendance.
-It was shot at the Elstree Studios of MGM British with sets designed by the art director William C. Andrews.
+Spring in Park Lane is a 1948 British romantic comedy film produced and directed by Herbert Wilcox which starred Anna Neagle, Michael Wilding and Tom Walls.
+Part of a series of films partnering Neagle and Wilding, it was the top film at the British box office in 1948 and remains the most popular entirely British-made film ever in terms of all-time attendance.
+It was shot at the Elstree Studios of MGM British, with sets designed by the art director William C. Andrews.
 Some location shooting also took place in London.

 Plot

 A footman, Richard, is employed by Joshua Howard, an eccentric art collector.
 His niece and secretary, Judy, has her doubts that Richard is the footman he pretends to be.
 In fact, he is Lord Brent, brother of one of Judy's suitors - George, the Marquess of Borechester.

-Prior to his arrival in the Howard domestic household, Richard went to America to sell some old paintings to restore his aristocratic family's fortunes, but on the way back received a message that the cheque he was given for the paintings is invalid.
+Before his arrival in the Howard domestic household, Richard went to America to sell some old paintings to restore his aristocratic family's fortunes, but on the way back received a message that the cheque he was given for the paintings is invalid.
 Richard subsequently decided to 'hide' until he saved enough money to return to America.
 Over time as a footman, Judy notices how knowledgeable Richard is about many cultural things from art, poetry, music and dancing and begins to suspect he is not who he says he is.
 Things become interesting when his brother visits as one of Judy's suitors.

 Through their various interactions, Richard and Judy fall in love, and as he is about to return to America they discover that the cheque for his family's paintings was valid after all.